bkatgithub/WordGames/README.md

 # WordGames
 Play word games on NYT.

+Wordle.java is a standalone program that uses Selenium to play Wordle on the NYT site.
 Requires Selenium to be installed in order to run.